 What is a Cursor?

 As we already discussed what is a cursor.
-It is basically a tool for iterating over MongoDB queries.
+It is basically a tool for iterating over MongoDB query result sets.
 This cursor instance is returned by the find() method.
 Consider the below example for better understanding.

 In this, find() method returns the cursor object.

 With the next() method we get the next document in the collection.